PTSD: National Center for PTSD

 Medications for PTSD

 SSRIs (selective serotonin reuptake inhibitors) and SNRIs (serotonin-norepinephrine reuptake inhibitors) are types of antidepressant medication.
-There are four SSRIs/SNRIs that are recommended for PTSD:
+Medications have 2 names: a brand name (for example, Zoloft) and a generic name (for example, sertraline).
+There are 4 SSRIs/SNRIs that are recommended for PTSD:

 - Sertraline (Zoloft)